Ayesh/WordPress-Password-Hash/readme.txt

 * Fixed a bug for PHP 5.5 users whose PHP core lacks the time-safe hash_equals function, resulting in a fatal error.
 This version introduces a polyfill to add that functionality for PHP 5.5 users.
 Users with newer PHP versions will use PHP-provided hash_equals() function.

 = 1.2 =
-* This plugin now requires Wordpress minimum version 3.9.2 the least, and uses the hash_equals() function polyfill provided by Wordpress core.
+* This plugin now requires WordPress minimum version 3.9.2 the least, and uses the hash_equals() function polyfill provided by WordPress core.

 = 1.4 =
 * Skipped 1.3 version because a WIP Argon2i support conflicted with the bug fix (#2).
 Argon2i support will be added in a future release.
-* Fixes an error with password validation when the PasswordHash class from Wordpress core is not loaded.
+* Fixes an error with password validation when the PasswordHash class from WordPress core is not loaded.
 See https://github.com/Ayesh/wordpress-password-hash/pull/2

 = 1.5 =
 * Fix a security issue with the password verification when updating from a password_hash()-compatible hashing algorithm to another.
 Thanks to Steve Thomas (Sc00bz on Github).